 A: Bad looking header wrap is a function of 3 things.
 First, the installation could have been haphazard.
 Installation needs to be done with the header OFF the bike.
 I wrap mine with the header inserted into a soft-jawed vice.
 I take my time, and wrap it slowly.
 There are numerous Youtube videos for how to accomplish good looking headers.
 Second, the wrap quality could have been shoddy.
 The ONLY wrap I’ve found to stand the test of time and still look good is the DEI titanium wrap.
 All others, including black or white look like hell after as little as 6 months.
 Third, the header wrap needs to be protected.
 If the front wheel continues to throw up rain and grit, it will all stick to the header wrap and degrade the material.

-Q: Does header wrap reduce the temperatures kitting the rider’s legs?
+Q: Does header wrap reduce the temperatures hitting the rider’s legs?

 A: Yes it does.
 It depends on the model of the bike, but the header wrap forces heat towards the exhaust cannister and away from the rider.